 Creating SLA Rules

-To create a new SLA rule, go to Administration » SLA Rules and click New SLA Rule button or New - SLA Rule in the top right.
+To create a new SLA rule, go to Administration » SLA Rules and click New SLA Rule button or New » SLA Rule in the top right.
 Enter rule name and select the property your SLA policy is going to be driven.
-You can define your service levels for Low, Normal, High and Urgent ticket priorities or any other custom fields from Administration » Fields & Properties.
+You can define your service levels for Low, Normal, High and Urgent ticket priorities or any other custom fields from Administration » Custom Fields.

-Then you need to fill in time target for each of the following metrics:
+Then you need to fill out the time target for each of the following metrics:

 - First Response Time - the period of time between ticket creation and first agent reply to the customer;

 - Next Reply Time - the time between the latest unanswered customer comment and agent reply to it;

 - Resolution Time - the total time spent for opened object state except for On Hold status when SLAs are paused.

 You must choose whether SLAs should be calculated within Business or Calendar hours.
 More information how Business Hours affect SLA policy could be found in the article.

 You can also set reminders to notify agents in case service levels are breached or going to breached.

 When a new rule is created, you can make it default and it will be assigned to all users except support agents.